-NORLD

-Scope 1 emissions Emissions from operations that are owned or controlled by the reporting company.
-Scope 2 emissions Emissions from the generation of purchased or acquired electricity, steam, heating, or cooling consumed by the reporting company.
-Scope 3 emissions All indirect emissions (not included in scope 2) that occur in the value chain of the reporting company, including both upstream and downstream emissions.
-Scope 3, category 15 This category includes scope 3 emissions associated with the (investments) emissions reporting company's loans and investments in the reporting year, not already included in scope 1 or scope 2.
+Scope 1 emissions

+Emissions from operations that are owned or controlled by the reporting company.

+Emissions from the generation of purchased or acquired electricity, steam, heating, or cooling consumed by the reporting company.

+Scope 2 emissions

+Scope 3 emissions

+All indirect emissions (not included in scope 2) that occur in the value chain of the reporting company, including both upstream and downstream emissions.

+Scope 3, category 15 This category includes scope 3 emissions associated with the reporting (investments) company's loans and investments in the reporting year, not already emissions included in scope 1 or scope 2.

 For category 15, the Greenhouse Gas Protocol Scope 3 Standard only requires the inclusion of corporate debt holdings with known use of proceeds.
 The SBTi financial sector project goes beyond this requirement and thus expands the minimum boundary of category 15.
-Financial institutions shall follow the emissions measurement requirements in the relevant asset class methods and measure emissions of debt and equity investments with and without known use of proceeds, as well as loans, where applicable.
-Sequestered emissions Refers to atmospheric carbon dioxide emissions that are captured and stored in solid or liquid form, thereby removing their harmful global warming effect.
-Sector-specific metrics Energy or carbon intensity metrics that use a physical unit denominator and are applicable to a specific sector.
-Examples include kgCO2/MWh (power), MWh/m2 (real estate), etc. Small and medium- sized As the definition of SMEs can vary from region to region, enterprises (SMEs) financial institutions may use their own definitions of SMEs to define this category.
+Financial institutions shall follow the emissions measurement requirements in the relevant asset class methods and measure emissions of debt investments without known use of proceeds, where applicable.

+SequesteredRefers to atmospheric carbon dioxide (CO2) emissions that are capturedemissionsand stored in solid or liquid form, thereby removing their harmful global warming effect.

+Sector-specificEnergy or carbon intensity metrics that use a physical unit denominator and are applicable to a specific sector.
+Examples include kgCO2/MWh (power), MWh/m2 (real estate), etc.

+Small and mediumsized enterprises (SMEs)

+As the definition of SMEs can vary from region to region, financial institutions may use their own definitions of SMEs to define this category.
 For companies, the SBTi provides a streamlined target validation route for SMEs, where an SME is defined as a non-subsidiary, independent company with fewer than 500 employees.
-Financial institutions interested in engaging SMEs to set science-based targets and whose threshold for SMEs is higher than 500 employees (e.g., 1,000 employees)

-may be required to direct their SME clients or investees to the regular SBTi validation route.
+Financial institutions interested in engaging SMEs to set SBTs and whose threshold for SMEs is higher than 500 employees (e.g., 1,000 employees) may be required to direct their SME clients or investees to the regular SBTi validation route.

+Total balance sheet value

-A balance sheet is a financial statement that reports a company's assets, liabilities, and shareholders' equity.
+World Input-Output Database (WIOD) A balance sheet is a financial statement that reports a company's assets, liabilities, and shareholders' equity.
 The balance sheet value refers to the value of total debt plus equity.